Sunspot Solar Observatory: Telescopes

 The flagship telescope at the Sacramento Peak Observatory is the Richard B. Dunn Solar Telescope (DST), previously known as the Vacuum Tower Telescope.
+In February 2026, the U.S. National Science Foundation announced that the Dunn Solar Telescope would be rendered inoperable following the discovery of liquid mercury inside the instrument’s main bearing system.
+NSF determined that the most prudent course of action was to drain and remove the mercury for safety and environmental reasons, a process that will permanently end DST operations and precede demolition and site restoration.

 In addition to the DST, Sunspot Solar Observatory hosts four other telescopes.

 The John W. Evans Solar Facility (originally built 1952) hosted instruments for the High Altitude Observatory and the Air Force Research Lab and until 2009 obtained daily observations of million degree coronal emission that were used to predict the onset of the following solar cycle.

 The other two Dome buildings (Hilltop Dome 1963, Grain Bin Dome 1950) are not used for research.

 An Antarctic Mount telescope is situated beside the Visitors' Center on site and provides a light feed into the Visitors' Center.
 As the name suggests, this telescope was previously deployed in the Antarctic.